“Stop going for the easy buck and start producing something with your life. Create, instead of living off the buying and selling of others.”

 - Start your own business on the side.
 You have to be good at something.
 Turn that something into a side business where people will pay you for your skills.
 If you’re not great at anything, then find something you’re passionate about and learn everything you can.
 You don’t have to be the best person in the world at something to make money at it.
 You just have to be a relative expert – meaning you have to be a lot better than the average person.
 That’s achievable for an area in which you have a true and deep interest.
 If you can start a business that eventually becomes something which pays you close to what your current salary is, then that’s a great return on your investment!
 My partners and I started our business which I subsequently sold with each of us contributing $400.

-- Acquire skills which will help you to get promoted and/or to get a raise.
+- Acquire skills that will help you to get promoted and/or to get a raise.
 Learn how to negotiate like a bazaar stall owner.
 Figure out what skills your company needs and doesn’t have and go get them.
 You don’t have to go back to school to get these skills.
 You only need to learn and be able to demonstrate those skills.
 Acquire the knowledge which will make you more valuable to your employer.

 - Invest in tutoring your children on standardized college tests.
 Moving SAT scores up ten percentile points can be the difference between a scholarship and the Bank of Mom and Dad paying for university education.
 It can also be the difference between not getting into college and getting into college.

 None of these investments will reap their rewards overnight.
 However, with care, application, and a dose of reality, they will reap returns.
-You have a much higher likelihood of making money investing in something that you know than trying to get rich quick.
+You have a much higher likelihood of making money investing in something that you know than trying to get rich quickly.